 14. The owner's lease must include word-for-word all provisions of the HUD tenancy addendum.

-15. The PHA will arrange for inspection of the unit and will notify the owner and family as to whether or not the unit will be approved.
+15. The PHA will arrange for inspection of the unit and will notify the owner and family if the unit is not approved.